Richard Elliott Friedman: On the Exodus

-In his 2017 book The Exodus: How It Happened and Why It Matters, Friedman argues that the Exodus involved only a few thousand people, who left Egypt during the reign of either Pharaoh Ramesses II or his son, Pharaoh Merneptah.
+In his 2017 book The Exodus: How It Happened and Why It Matters, Friedman argues that the Exodus was a historical event, and that it involved only a few thousand people who left Egypt during the reign of Ramesses II (r.
+1279 – 1213 BC) or his son Merneptah (r.
+1213 – 1210 BC).

-This group later merged with the Israelites, introducing the cult of Yahweh in Caanan, together with the idea of monotheism/monolatry, possibly inspired by the religious reforms of Pharaoh Akhenaten.
-Once in Israel, Yahweh's cult supplanted the cult of the Caananite god El, and the two gods became one and the same in Israelite religious mentality.
+This proposed group later merged with the Israelites, and introduced the cult of Yahweh in Caanan, together with the idea of monotheism/monolatry, possibly inspired by the earlier religious reforms of Akhenaten (r. c.
+1351 – 1336 BC), known as the Amarna Period in Egyptology.
+Once established in Israel and Judah, Yahweh's cult supplanted the cult of the Caananite god El, and the two gods became one and the same in Israelite religious mentality.
 This group of migrants would later form the Tribe of Levi.
 Friedman argues this was vital for the formation of monotheism.

 One piece of evidence Friedman uses for his hypothesis is the Egyptian names that the biblical Levites have.
-Names like Moses, Aaron, Phineas, and more may have Egyptian origins.
+Names like Moses, Aaron, Phineas may have Egyptian origins.
 Friedman also notes the similarities of the Tabernacle with the Battle Tent of Ramesses II.
 Friedman mentions the Torah’s Levite sources often refer to a commandment to treat stranger in your land well, for “you were strangers in the land of Egypt.”

 The name Yahweh, according to Friedman, was probably inspired by the Shasu deity Yhw, whose presence is attested by two Egyptian texts from the time of Pharaohs Amenhotep III (14th century BCE) and Ramesses II (13th century BCE).
-Friedman also hypothesizes the Levites may have encountered Yahweh in Midian.
+Friedman also hypothesizes the Levites may have encountered Yahweh worship in Midian.

 Friedman also rejects the idea that Jewish monotheism was born during the Babylonian captivity (see Deutero-Isaiah) and argues that the concept of monotheism/monolatry was present in the Israelite people since the 12th century BCE, although for many centuries it met strong resistance from polytheistic sectors of Israel.

-The book has received positive blurbs from several biblical scholars and archaeologists like Thomas Römer, Carol Meyers and Thomas E. Levy and from publications like Publishers Weekly, The Christian Century and The Jewish Journal.